basilfx/TRADFRI-Hacking/README.md

 ```
 loadbin output.bin
+verifybin output.bin 0x0
 ```

 I have confirmed that you can dump the flash, erase the device and load it again, and the light bulb will still work.

 ## Custom firmware
 The chip is a normal Cortex M4.
-You can flash it with anything :-)
+You can flash it with anything.
 As a starting point, you could take a look at [this pull request](https://github.com/RIOT-OS/RIOT/pull/8047) for RIOT-OS.
 To get started.

 I've added some firmwares in the [firmwares](firmwares/) folder.